Master of Science in Nursing

 - Assume leadership

-- Collaborate with, coordinate and manage
+- Collaborate with, coordinate and manage an interdisciplinary team

 - Communicate effectively